 Peter and Paul, two saints who are the leading figures of the Catholic Church

 The two saints are considered two guiding figures of the Catholic Church: Peter in fact receives the keys of the kingdom of heaven, while Paul is the apostle of the peoples who spreads the Gospel of Christ to the world.
 The feast of St. Peter and St. Paul in Rome has ancient roots.
 The two beloved saints are already mentioned in the games of the Roman children of the 800th century.
-At one time, according to tradition at the second Vespers, the statue of Saint Peter she was dressed in the solemn clothes of the pontiff.
+At one time, according to tradition at the second Vespers, the statue of San Pietro she was dressed in the solemn clothes of the pontiff.
 Then the pallii or the liturgical vestments were blessed, which the following day would be donated by the Pope to patriarchs, bishops and metropolitans appointed on the occasion.

 They are vestments that represent the union between the Universal Church and the local ones.
 The Pope then kisses the foot of the bronze statue of St. Peter, the apostle chosen by Christ to 'build his Church'.
 In addition, every 29 June, a procession also takes place at sunset, which has the peculiarity of carrying a relic of St. Paul, or its chain made of 14 iron rings, currently kept in the basilica of St. Paul Outside the Walls.
 After sunset, the dome of St. Peter's Basilica is brightly lit by dozens of torches; while above Sant'Angelo castel the party 'explodes' with fireworks.